 The key to fix this is simple:

-- roast at a high temperature so the surface gets “sealed” and holds in the juicy inside.
+roast at a high temperature so the surface gets “sealed” and holds in the juice inside.

 The other problem some people have is that when they go to flip or serve the eggplant cubes, the caramelised skin comes off.
 This happens if:

 the flip you use doesn’t have a sharpish edge.